yao-laboratory/cellMarkerPipe/README.md

 block.preprocess(data_dir=data_dir, work_dir=work_dir, nvariable=2000, Cluster=False, max_RNA = 2500, max_mt = 5)
 ```
 The step is going to output a 'data' folder under your 'work_dir', which include meta-data needed for the next steps.
 Here "max_RNA" and "max_mt" are parameters to filter genes coarsely.
 You can choose propariate value by visualize the distribution of genes and cells, which can be found under output "data" folder. "nvariable" is the number of selected highly variable genes for selection in the next step.
 This parameter cut off the number of genes for selection method to work on.
 "Cluster" decides whether you need to do cluster in this step.
 If you do not provide `group.csv`, then this parameter has to be turn to "TRUE", which will execute Seurat clustering cells.
+Using the example data, this step takes less than 10 seconds.

 ##### Select Marker Genes
 ``` python